Kala Pahar

 Kala Pahar (কালা পাহাড়), also known as Debbarma Haphong in Khasi, is the highest peak of northern Bangladesh.
 Located near Robir bazar of Kulaura Upazila in Moulvibazar District, it is only 3–4 hours trekking distance from Azgarabad Tea Estate.
 This peak is also accessible from Rajki tea estate near Fultola bazar of Juri Upazila.
 The hill range of Kala Pahar is locally known as Longla Range.
 'Kala Pahar' is the local name of the highest peak.
 According to Bangladesh Geographic society this hill is also known as 'Hararganj pahar'.
 In Bengali language 'hill' word means 'Pahar'.
 Situated in the north-eastern part of the country 60% of the range is in Bangladesh and the rest is in the Northern Tripura state of India.
 In Tripura, part of this hill is known as Raghunandan pahar.
-The famous ancient religious archaeological site of India ‘Unakoti’ lies at the foot of this hill.
+The famous ancient religious archaeological site of India 'Unakoti' lies at the foot of this hill.
 Kala Pahar is about 1,100 feet high from the sea level.
+In November 2015, members of a local adventure group of Bangladesh BD Explorer explored this peak and measured the highest point as 1,098 feet (from sea level) with a Garmin handheld GPS.
 During autumn, if the sky is clear, one can observe the blue water of Hakaluki haor(Largest haor of Bangladesh) from the high point of Kala Pahar.
 There are some Khasi establishments adjacent to this hill, such as Nunchora punji, Panaichora punji, Putichora punji and Baigonchora punji.

 This place is popular among nature lovers to visit as an adventure day trip.